AAGI-AUS/causaliflower/README.md

 buildGraph(type = 'ordered', variables, treatments, outcomes)
 ```

-- saturate (fully connect) a graph before using causal criteria to assess each implied relationship and decide which edges to keep (or remove)
+- saturate (fully connect) a graph before causal criteria is used to assess each implied relationship, deciding which edges to keep (or remove)

 ```R
 buildGraph(type = c('full', 'saturated'), variables, treatments, outcomes)